lynchrc/Hello-World/README.md

 Tutorial for Git

-I like the P scripting languages (PowerShell & Pyhone).
+I like the P scripting languages (PowerShell & Python).